-Performance outcomes Acceptable outcomes Compliance design features and architectural elements detailed below are incorporated to break the extended facade of a development: Centre sub-precinct. (a) a change in roof profile; (b) a change in parapet coping; (c) a change in awning design; (d) a horizontal or vertical change in the wall plane; or (e) a change in the exterior finishes and exterior colours of the development.
-PO23 AO23 Not applicable Building facades that face public spaces at ground level: Building facades at the ground floor of development that face public space are designed to ensure: The site is not located in Sub-precinct 1a - Town Centre sub-precinct. (a) complement the appearance of the development and surrounding streetscape; (a) a minimum of 70% of the façade area is (b) enhance the visual amenity of the public place; comprised of windows, wall openings or shop fronts that permit the casual surveillance of the public space from the development; (c) include a variety of human scale architectural elements and details; (b) a visually prominent main entrance that faces the principal public place; (d) provide an opportunity for the casual and convenient surveillance of public space from within the development. (c) vertical architectural elements and features are incorporated at 3 metre or less intervals along the length of the façade.
+Performance outcomes Acceptable outcomes Compliance design features and architectural elements detailed below are incorporated to break the extended facade of a development: The application is for Reconfiguring a Lot only. (a) a change in roof profile; (b) a change in parapet coping; (c) a change in awning design; (d) a horizontal or vertical change in the wall plane; or (e) a change in the exterior finishes and exterior colours of the development.
+PO23 AO23 Not applicable Building facades that face public spaces at ground level: Building facades at the ground floor of development that face public space are designed The application is for Reconfiguring a Lot only. (a) complement the appearance of the development and surrounding streetscape; to ensure: (a) a minimum of 70% of the façade area is (b) enhance the visual amenity of the public place; comprised of windows, wall openings or shop fronts that permit the casual surveillance of the public space from the development; (c) include a variety of human scale architectural elements and details; (b) a visually prominent main entrance that faces the principal public place; (d) provide an opportunity for the casual and convenient surveillance of public space from within the development. (c) vertical architectural elements and features are incorporated at 3 metre or less intervals along the length of the façade.
 PO24 AO24 Not applicable Awnings for pedestrian shelter are consistent with the character setting of the Town Centre subprecinct and: No acceptable outcomes are prescribed.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct.
+The application is for Reconfiguring a Lot only.

-Performance outcomes Acceptable outcomes Compliance (a) extend and cover the footpath to provide protection from the sun and rain; (b) include lighting under the awning; (c) are continuous across the frontage of the site; (d) align to provide continuity with existing or future awnings on adjoining sites; (e) are a minimum of 3.0 metres in width and generally not more than 3.5 metres above pavement height; (f) do not extend past a vertical plane,1.2 metres inside the kerb-line to enable street trees to be planted and grow; (g) are cantilevered from the main building with any posts within the footpath being non loadbearing.
-PO25 AO25 Not applicable Development integrates with the streetscape and landscaping improvements for Port Douglas.
-Development fronting Davidson Street, Macrossan Street, Wharf Street, Mowbray Street and Warner Street is designed to integrate with the on-street landscaping and design improvements as outlined within the Port Douglas landscape master plan contained within Planning scheme policy SC6.7 - Landscaping.
-The site is not located in Sub-precinct 1a - Town Centre sub-precinct.
-Note - Planning scheme policy SC6.7 - Landscaping provides guidance on meeting the Performance Outcome.
-Additional requirements for Sub-precinct 1b - W aterfront North sub-precinct
+Performance outcomes Acceptable outcomes Compliance (a) extend and cover the footpath to provide protection from the sun and rain; (b) include lighting under the awning; (c) are continuous across the frontage of the site; (d) align to provide continuity with existing or future awnings on adjoining sites; (e) are a minimum of 3.0 metres in width and generally not more than 3.5 metres above pavement height; (f) do not extend past a vertical plane,1.2 metres inside the kerb-line to enable street trees to be planted and grow; (g) are cantilevered from the main building with any posts within the footpath being non load-bearing.
+PO25 AO25 Not applicable landscape master plan of scheme policy SC6.7 - Note - Planning scheme policy Street, Mowbray Street igned to integrate with and design d within the Port Douglas ontained within Planning andscaping.
+SC6.7 - Landscaping provides scheme policy SC6.7 - andscaping.
+SC6.7 - Landscaping provides mance Outcome.